Aruvaro-Chulvi/OFFLINED/README.md

 ---

-# 📖 Downloading Wikipedia ZIM files for Kiwix
+# 📖 Downloading Wikipedia ZIM files

 Your app looks for **exact filenames** and picks the first available in this priority: **maxi → nopic → mini**.
 👉 **Do not rename** the files after download.
 Put them under: `./SurvivalAI/_internal/kiwix/content/file_name.zim`